Blazam-App/docs.blazam.org/docsource/update/self.md

 First, decide which account to use.
 There are two approved options:

-1. Use the Active Directory credentials provided to Blazam.
+1. Use the Active Directory credentials provided to Blazam *(This account must be an administrator on the web host.)*.
-2. Use a custom set of credentials. *(This can be a local user account with no administrative permissions, but granted management permissions to IIS or the service.)*
+2. Use a custom set of credentials. *(This account must be a local administrator.)*

-Finally, apply write permissions to the application installation directory for the chosen account.

 ## How?
 To update, go to `Configure` -> `Settings` -> `Update`.
 If an update is available, an update button and release notes will be available.